snekboss/JustBlade/JustBlade/Assets/Scripts/DocumentationMainPage.md

 For modelling and animations, I was inspired by the video game Mount & Blade: Warband (https://www.taleworlds.com/en/Games/Warband).

-=> The damage values of the weapons, and the simple armor system (ie, no armor/light/medium/heavy) were heavily inspired by (pretty much copied from) the video game Mordhau: https://mordhau.com/
+=> The damage values of the weapons, and the simple armor system (ie, no armor/light/medium/heavy) were heavily inspired by the video game Mordhau: https://mordhau.com/

 => The modelling, rigging and animating were done using Blender (version 2.76b): https://www.blender.org/